 3. Broccoli

 Broccoli is rich in vitamin C, K, and flavonoids.
 These antioxidants are essential in improving memory and promoting brain health.
-Studies have shown that food rich in antioxidants including broccoli prevents neurodegenerative brain diseases and also reduces stress.
+The antioxidants in broccoli help fight oxidative stress and inflammation, two major contributors to neurodegenerative diseases like Alzheimer’s and Parkinson’s.
+By including broccoli regularly in your diet, you can help lower your risk of cognitive decline and support overall brain resilience as you age.
 It is advisable that you eat cooked broccoli daily to improve communication between brain cells.

 4. Avocados